acorrenson/owl/README.md

 # Owl

 Owl is a tiny logic programming language highly inspired by prolog.
-A version including a type system and a complete standard library is in progress.

 ## Installing and testing Owl